arifsetiawan/simaya/README.md

 Before running with start-linux.sh make note that start-linux.sh assume following things:

 * The application folder is $HOME/apps/simaya
-* For development, you might want to use nodemon instead of forever
+* For development, you might want to use nodemon instead